alvr-org/ALVR/wiki/Troubleshooting.md

 If you get a warning pop-up inside the `ALVR Launcher.exe` window saying `clientFoundInvalid`, make sure the version of ALVR you installed on your headset is compatible with the version you're trying to run on your PC.

-The latest release can be found [here](https://github.com/alvr-org/ALVR/releases/latest) and contains both the `alvr_client.apk` file for your headset and the `alvr_server_windows.zip` archive with the application for your PC.
+The latest release can be found [here](https://github.com/alvr-org/ALVR/releases/latest) and contains both the `alvr_client.apk` file for your headset and the `alvr_streamer_windows.zip` archive with the application for your PC.

 The version of ALVR available on the SideQuest store is compatible with the latest release on GitHub (the previous link).
 Keep in mind that the version on SideQuest might take us a while to update after a new version is released on GitHub.